 - Make a mixture of soap and water or detergent and water, as described above.

-- With a stiff-bristled brush, gently scrub at any mold or mildew spots to try and work some of the stain loose.
+- With a stiff-bristled brush, gently scrub at any mold or mildew spots to work some of the stain loose.

-This method works great, especially for large bleach stains, and it’s all-natural so yay for that!
-Sure, the vinegar smell is unpleasant, but I promise you it will fade when all is said and done.
+This method works great, especially for large bleach stains, and it’s all-natural.
+Sure, the vinegar smell is unpleasant, but I promise you it will fade quickly.

 - Mix 3 parts white vinegar to 2 parts warm water in a spray bottle.